zephyrproject-rtos/zephyr/boards/xenvm/doc/index.rst

 The kernel currently does not support other hardware features on this platform.

-The default configuration using GICv2 can be found in the defconfig file:
+The default configuration using GICv2 can be found in :zephyr_file:`boards/xenvm/xenvm_defconfig`
-    ``boards/arm64/xenvm/xenvm_defconfig``

-The default configuration using GICv3 can be found in the defconfig file:
+The default configuration using GICv3 can be found in :zephyr_file:`boards/xenvm/xenvm_xenvm_gicv3_defconfig`
-    ``boards/arm64/xenvm/xenvm_gicv3_defconfig``

 Devices
 ========